mervick/rhythmbox-telegram/README.md

 ## Key Features

-- **Telegram Integration**: Easily add Telegram channels and chats to Rhythmbox as playlists, simplifying your music browsing experience.
+- **Telegram Integration**: Easily add Telegram channels/groups/chats to Rhythmbox as playlists, simplifying your music browsing experience.

 - **Browse Audio Files**: Easily browse, search, and organize audio files shared in Telegram directly from Rhythmbox, ensuring quick and convenient access to your favorite tracks.